zarino/zarino.co.uk/posts/2014-12-20-custom-software-synology-dsm-update.md

 Add `:/opt/bin` to the end of the line that defines the `$PATH` environment variable, and save and close the file.[^2]

-[^2]: If you’re lost, use `i` to enter insert mode, move to the end of the line that starts with `PATH=`, type `:/opt/bin`, then, once it’s added properly, press the Escape key to exit insert mode, then type `:wq` to save the file and quit.
+[^2]: If you’re lost, use `i` to enter insert mode, use the arrow keys to move down to the line that starts with `PATH=`, press `$` to move to the end of the line, then type `:/opt/bin`, then, once it’s added properly, press the Escape key to exit insert mode, then type `:wq` to save the file and quit.

 All the programs in `/opt/bin` will now be accessible in the terminal as normal – next time you SSH in.
 Your current SSH session will still be using the old value of `$PATH`.
 To reload it, run your `~/.profile` script manually…